mesopelagique/form-login-SignInWithQRCode/README.md

 This token could contains an expiration date, uuid, random data, some user data, etc... and be preferably encrypted (using `ENCRYPT BLOB` or `Crypto` class)

-You could store it in memory (`Storage`?) or database to be able to check it in next step.
+You could store it in memory (`Storage`?) or database to be able to check it in next step, or let your cryptography code do the check

 ### manage authentication at 4d server side